hadeellafi/Reading-notes/README.md

 This website is a collection of my reading notes from various courses.

-## Topics covered in Preparation course:
+## Topics covered in Preparation course

 - HTML
 - CSS
 - JavaScript